choam2426/letsbuildacompiler-kor/TUTORIAL.md

 slight modifications like getting rid of the `PROGRAM` keyword (or rather `p`), but that doesn't really justify copying over the 500-line compiler from our part 10.

+## Part 12: Miscellany

+Summary:

+ (1) Semicolons are TERMINATORS, not separators

+ (2) Semicolons are OPTIONAL

+ (3) Comments are delimited by curly braces

+ (4) Comments MAY be nested